 Situations like these are when resource management software shines.
-Can you imagine having to handle slow approvals and scope adjustments while two team members drop out altogether without a tool to help you bounce back?
+Can you imagine handling slow approvals and scope adjustments while two team members drop out altogether without a tool to help you bounce back?

 Project management can be challenging.
 There's no debating that.
-But resource management software makes it a breeze to make adjustments based on resource availability
+However, resource management software makes it a breeze to adjust based on resource availability.

 Were you over or under hours?
-Did you need to bring in outside contractor help to complete certain tasks?
+Did you need to bring in an outside contractor to help complete specific tasks?
 Is it possible that any hours went unaccounted for?

-A resource planning tool is like having a brilliant team schedule that helps you with optimization.
-It can with project resource tasks like:
+A resource planning tool is like having a brilliant team schedule that helps you optimize.
+You can: